 Item Description

 name specified here will also be used as the domain name of the FTP or SFTP service.

 Domain user name Enter the name of the user for the Active Directory domain controller.

 When specifying the name of the Active Directory domain controller user, keep the following points in mind:

 • If more than 10 servers are joined to the Active Directory domain, the user must belong to the Account Operators group.

+When a node is removed from the Active Directory domain, to delete the HDI account from the Computers container that corresponds to the domain controller, make sure that the user belongs to one of the following groups, or grant deletion privileges to that user:

+- Domain Admins

+- Account Operators

+- Enterprise Admins

 If you want to change the domain user, before changing the setting in the HDI system, delete the HDI account from the Computers container in the domain controller, or add a new domain user to the HDI account and give the following access permissions to the user:

 - Read

 - Validated write to DNS host name

 - Validated write to service principal name

 - Reset Password

 - Change Password

 - Write Account Restrictions

 Domain user password Enter the password of the user for the Active Directory domain controller.